just1nn1t/Android-APK-Payload-Writeup/README.md

 ## Warning& license
 Copyright © 2023 just1nn1t

 All rights reserved.
-This project is licensed under GitHub's default copyright laws, meaning that I retain all rights to my source code and no one may reproduce, distribute, or create derivative works from my work.
+This project is licensed under GitHub's default copyright laws, meaning that I retain all rights to my project and no one may reproduce, distribute, or create derivative works from my work.

 Only use this software according to your current legislation.
-Misuse of this software can raise legal and ethical issues which I don't support nor can be held responsible for.
+Misuse of the information shown in the writeup can raise legal and ethical issues which I don't support nor can be held responsible for.